jurplel/bowadnet/courses.md

 **15-213** is one of my all time favorite courses at CMU.
 I thoroughly enjoyed the labs, and I think that the course does a very good job of teaching what it sets out to teach, in a fun and engaging way.
 For me personally, I feel the workload was lower than 15-150.

 **98-242** is one of the most fun StuCos I have ever taken (and I have taken many).
-I highly recommend this course if the idea of learning about and laughing at "creatively" designed programming languages sounds like your idea of a good way to spend a weekday night.
+I highly recommend this course if the thought of learning about and laughing at esoteric programming languages sounds like your idea of a good way to spend a weekday night.

 ## Fall 2022
 - 15-210: Parallel and Sequential Data Structures and Algorithms